TorXakis/TorXakis/README.md

 ```

 Note that currently only the package `txs-compiler` supports this flag.
 If you
-find yourself needing this flag for other packages feel free to submit and
+find yourself needing this flag for other packages feel free to submit an
 issue or pull request.

 ### Testing